-The discussion, in the late 1920s, of whether quantum mechanics can be supplemented by ``hidden variables'' was motivated by two results: Born's probabilistic interpretation of Schr\"odinger's wave function \cite{Born:1926ZP,Born:1926ZPb}, expressing the fundamentally probabilistic character of the predictions of quantum mechanics, and Heisenberg's uncertainty principle \cite{Heisenberg:1927ZP}, asserting a fundamental limit to the precision with which the values of position and momentum can be predicted in quantum mechanics.
-While Heisenberg, Born, Pauli, and ---notably--- Bohr made strong claims that quantum mechanics provided a complete framework for physics and manifested their skepticism about the possibility of completing it with hidden variables, Schr\"odinger, de Broglie, and ---specially--- Einstein, hoped that incompatible observables such as position and momentum could be shown to have simultaneous values in a deeper non-probabilistic theory and viewed the quantum state as an incomplete description in need of supplementation by hidden variables \cite{Lorentz:1928}.
+The discussion, in the late 1920s, of whether quantum mechanics can be supplemented by ``hidden variables'' was motivated by two results: Born's probabilistic interpretation of Schr\"odinger's wave function \cite{Born:1926ZP,Born:1926ZPb}, which expresses the fundamentally probabilistic character of the predictions of quantum mechanics, and Heisenberg's uncertainty principle \cite{Heisenberg:1927ZP}, which asserts a fundamental limit to the precision with which the values of position and momentum can be predicted in quantum mechanics.
+While Heisenberg, Born, Pauli, and, notably, Bohr made strong claims that quantum mechanics provides a complete framework for physics and manifested their skepticism about the possibility of completing it with hidden variables, Schr\"odinger, de Broglie, and especially Einstein hoped to recover quantum mechanics from a deeper nonprobabilistic theory and viewed the quantum state as an incomplete description in need of supplementation by hidden variables \cite{Lorentz:1928, Fine:1990FOP}.

-At the Solvay Conference in 1927, de Broglie presented an explicit hidden variable theory \cite{Lorentz:1928}.
-However, the criticisms received, particularly from Pauli \cite{Lorentz:1928}, persuaded de Broglie to abandon his theory.
+At the Solvay Conference in 1927, de Broglie presented an explicit hidden-variable theory \cite{Lorentz:1928}.
+However, the criticisms received, particularly those from Pauli \cite{Lorentz:1928}, persuaded de Broglie to abandon his theory.

 In 1931, the skepticism of Bohr received support from a proof of impossibility of hidden variables presented by \citet{vonNeumann:1931AM} and included in his book \cite[see Sec.~IV.~2]{vonNeumann:1932SPR}.
-This proof was soon after shown to be inconclusive by \citet{Hermann:1935}, but her work was mostly ignored for several years~\cite{Mermin:2018FOP}.
-The influence of von Neumann's book, then, strongly discouraged any discussion on hidden variable theories for decades.
+This proof was soon after shown to be inconclusive by \citet{Hermann:1935}, but her work was mostly ignored for many years~\cite{Mermin:2018FOP}.
+The influence of von Neumann's book, then, strongly discouraged any discussion of hidden-variable theories for decades.

-Paradoxically, at that time, \citet{Wigner:1932PR} found something that could have been used against hidden variables: when attempting to link Schr\"odinger's wave function to a distribution on phase space (which would be the analogue in quantum mechanics of the distribution function of classical statistical mechanics), Wigner found that such a distribution has negative values and cannot be made non-negative.
+Paradoxically, at that time, \citet{Wigner:1932PR} found something that could have been used against hidden variables: when attempting to link Schr\"odinger's wave function to a distribution on phase space (which would be the analog in quantum mechanics to the distribution function of classical statistical mechanics), Wigner found that such a distribution has negative values and cannot be made non-negative.
 The importance of this discovery was not recognized until much later.